Rula Maayah

-Rula Maayah is a Palestinian politician who served as the Minister of Tourism and Antiquities from 2012 to 2013, in the Salam Fayyad government, and from 2013 to 2019, in the government of Rami Hamdallah and again from 2019 to 2024, in the Shtayyeh government.
+Rula Maayah (رولا معايعة; born 2 August 1970) is a Palestinian politician who served as the Minister of Tourism and Antiquities from 2012 to 2013, in the Salam Fayyad government, and from 2013 to 2019, in the Rami Hamdallah government and again from 2019 to 2024, in the Mohammad Shtayyeh government.

 Biography

+Rula Nabil Gibran Maaya was born on 2 August 1970 in Jerusalem.
 Maayah is a member of the Fatah political party and has also served in other Palestinian government ministries such as the Ministry of Youth and Sports and the Ministry of Justice.
 She currently resides in Ramallah and Bethlehem and is a member of The Higher Presidential Committee of Churches Affairs in Palestine.

-While Minister of Tourism and Antiquities, Maayah criticised a 2013 exhibition at the Israel Museum displaying artefacts removed from the Herodium in the West Bank for display without consultation.
+While Minister of Tourism and Antiquities, Maayah criticised a 2013 exhibition at the Israel Museum displaying artifacts removed from the Herodium in the West Bank for display without consultation.
 During the 2014 Gaza War, Maayah encouraged the international community to condemn the damage to heritage sites caused by the war.

-Maayah characterised the destruction of cultural heritage during the Israeli invasion of the Gaza Strip as undermining Palestinian identity.
+Maayah described the destruction of cultural heritage during the Gaza war as undermining Palestinian identity.
+In April 2024, Hani al-Hayek replaced Maayah as Minister of Tourism and Antiquities.